A Family Journey Retracing a Wartime Bike Ride

 Bénédicte Lassalle 〡 SEPTember 15th, 2022

 In the spring of 1940, my grandmother is 26.
 She leaves her home and elementary school teacher position in Verneuil-sur-Avre in Normandy to flee occupied France by the Nazis.
 She uses her bike to travel across the country to meet with her son and parents in law in the south of France.
 Around that time, millions of people were fleeing the Northern part of Europe to the South.
 She leaves with a friend who has a tent and with whom she undertakes the journey.
 Sadly I do not have a lot of details about my grandmother’s trip.
 I don’t know what route she took or even how long it took her.
-I did find a drawing of the bike she used that my grandmother drew back in 1942.
+I did find a drawing of the bike my grand-mother used that she drew back in 1942.
 I also have an anecdote: one night after a long day of riding her friend and she were trying to find a flat spot for their tent to spend the night.
 In the morning they found themselves at the end of an airfield where German planes were taking off.
 I’ll let you imagine how fast they packed up their equipment and left.

 Lila (left) and Bénédicte (right) at their journey's start.